Clemson vs. UConn NCAA Football Odds, Plays and Insights | November 13, 2021

 UConn Stats and Trends

-- UConn has four wins against the spread in nine games this year.

-- UConn has gone over the point total in 37.5% of its opportunities this season (three times in eight games with a set point total).
+- UConn's games this season have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).

-- The Huskies have turned the ball over 16 times this season, five more turnovers than the Tigers have forced (11).
+- This year the Huskies have turned the ball over 16 times, five more than the Tigers' takeaways (11).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.